-	To keep things like nuts nice and crisp wait to add the morning to add them so they keep that nice crunch.
-Now get started with this base overnight oats recipe below, try these flavors I’ve shared, and create some of your own!
+Now get started with the base overnight oats recipe below, try these flavors I’ve shared, and create some of your own!

 Please let me know which of these flavors you try and enjoy!
-And also let me know of your other favorite flavors, maybe I’ll have to share a second collection.
+And also let me know of your other favorite flavors.

 Five delicious variations on overnight oatmeal!
 These prove breakfast on the go doesn't need to be boring.
 Prep these simple oats the night before then they're ready to go first thing in the morning.
 You'll love all of these flavor options!